lopeLH/PolyKernel-RP/README.md

 </p>

 The following pseudo-code describes the implemented algorithm.
-For a more high-level description of the algorithm, please refer to the original publication.
+For a higher-level description of the algorithm, please refer to the original publication.

 <p align="center">
 <img src="https://github.com/lopeLH/PolyKernel-RP/blob/master/repo_images/algorithm.png" width="700" />